Welcome to today's edition of the Rush 24-7 podcast.

 This is another thing that bugs everybody.

-And what it really represents is there's no reality, and there doesn't seem to be any patriotism anywhere in the highest positions of power in this country.
+And what it really represents is there's no reality and there doesn't seem to be any patriotism anywhere in the highest positions of power in this country.

 Seems like it's self-interest and selfishness everywhere.

-And people are angling to get even closer to this power, and now Mrs. Clinton's come along and she has signaled the world that she's willing to sell.
+And now Mrs. Clinton's come along and she has signaled the world that she's willing to sell.

 She will sell herself.

-She will sell her government, she will sell her policies, she will sell whatever For personal enrichment.
+She will sell whatever for personal enrichment.

 She and her husband are obsessed with getting rich.

-They have been since their Arkansas days, and what they've done in politics.
+They have been since their Arkansas days and what they've done in politics.

-Maybe Dinesh D'Souza on the program last week.
+Dinesh D'Souza on the program last week, he said the Clintons are misunderstood.

 They're actually Bonnie and Clyde.